thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-21-dragino-lorashield-on-AU915-using-arduino-lmic-library.md

 - In the Arduino IDE, navigate to _Sketch_, _Include Library_, _Add .ZIP Library..._
 - Find the ZIP file, and select _Open_

 Make sure you have the correct board selected in the Arduino IDE.
-If you are using the Dragino LoRa Shield, the board needs to be configured as an Arduino Uno (because the it is a Arduino Uno shield).
+If you are using the Dragino LoRa Shield, the board needs to be configured as an Arduino Uno (because it is an Arduino Uno shield).
 Make sure you select the correct board from the _Tools_, _Board_ menu and select _Arduino Uno_.

 ## MCCI Arduino-LMIC Library Configuration